 This archive contains murals that were featured in this guide, but are no longer up for whatever reason.

-4616 N. Western Avenue, Oklahoma City – North wall
+4616 North Western Avenue, Oklahoma City – North wall

 By Dr. Bob Palmer

-This mural guide on Oklahoma City has a way to go from being complete so check back for updates as new murals are always under way.
+This mural guide on Oklahoma City has a way to go from being complete so check back for updates as new murals are always being created.
 If you’re a mural artist and want to talk about your work of art, contact Dennis.